Strong supermartingales and limits of nonnegative martingales: Formulation of the problem and main results

-\ei \end{definition} These processes have been introduced by Mertens \cite{M72} as a generalization of the notion of a c\`adl\`ag (right continous with left limits) supermartingale that one is usually working with.
+These processes have been introduced by Mertens \cite{M72} as a generalization of the notion of a c\`adl\`ag (right continous with left limits) supermartingale that one is usually working with.
 Indeed, by the optional sampling theorem each c\`adl\`ag supermartingale is an optional strong supermartingale, but not every optional strong supermartingale has a c\`adl\`ag modification.
-For example, every {\it deterministic} decreasing function $(X_t)_{0 \leq t \leq 1}$ is an optional strong super-martingale, but there is little reason why it should be c\`adl\`ag.
-However, by Theorem 4 in Appendix I in \cite{DM82}, every optional strong supermartingale is indistinguishable from a l\`adl\`ag (left and right limits) process and so we can assume without loss of generality that all optional strong supermartingales we consider in this paper are l\`adl\`ag.
-Similarly to the Doob-Meyer decomposition in the c\`adl\`ag case, every optional strong supermartingale X has a unique decomposition \be X=M-A \ee into a local martingale $M$ and a non-decreasing predictable process $A$ starting at $0$.
-This decomposition is due to Mertens \cite{M72} (compare also Theorem 20 in Appendix I in \cite{DM82}) and therefore called \emph{Mertens decomposition}.
-Note that, under the usual conditions of completeness and right continuity of the filtration, we can and do choose a c\`adl\`ag modification of the local martingale $M$ in \eqref{eq:MD}.
-On the other hand, the non-decreasing process $A$ is in particular l\`adl\`ag.
+For example, every \textit{deterministic} decreasing function $(X_t)_{0 \leq t \leq1}$ is an optional strong supermartingale, but there is little reason why it should be c\`adl\`ag.
+However, by Theorem~4 in Appendix I in \cite {DM82}, every optional strong supermartingale is indistinguishable from a l\`adl\`ag (left and right limits) process, and so we can assume without loss of generality that all optional strong supermartingales we consider in this paper are l\`adl\`ag.
+Similarly to the Doob--Meyer decomposition in the c\`adl\`ag case, every optional strong supermartingale $X$ has a unique decomposition

+into a local martingale $M$ and a nondecreasing predictable process $A$ starting at~$0$.
+This decomposition is due to Mertens \cite {M72} (compare also Theorem~20 in Appendix~I in \cite{DM82}) and is therefore called the \emph{Mertens decomposition}.
+Note that, under the usual conditions of completeness and right continuity of the filtration, we can and do choose a c\`adl\`ag modification of the local martingale $M$ in \eqref{eqMD}.
+On the other hand, the nondecreasing process $A$ is in particular l\`adl\`ag.

-For l\`adl\`ag processes $X=(X_t)_{0 \leq t \leq 1}$ we denote by $X_{t+}:= \lim_{h \searrow 0} X_{t+h}$ and $X_{t-}:=\lim_{h \searrow 0} X_{t-h}$ the right and left limits and by $\Delta_+X_t:=X_{t+} - X_t$ and $\Delta X_t:=X_t - X_{t-}$ the right and left jumps.
+For l\`adl\`ag processes $X=(X_t)_{0 \leq t \leq1}$ we denote by $X_{t+}:= \lim_{h \searrow0} X_{t+h}$ and $X_{t-}:=\lim_{h \searrow0} X_{t-h}$ the right and left limits and by $\Delta_+X_t:=X_{t+} - X_t$ and $\Delta X_t:=X_t - X_{t-}$ the right and left jumps.
 We also use the convention that $X_{0-}=0$ and $X_{1+} = X_1$.